dayedepps/SMRT-Link/multiplexHGAP/README.md

 Jobs will usually still be running after the submit script finishes, and they will all run concurrently by default.
 If you are concerned for overloading your cluster environment with too many jobs, you can set the ``SLEEP`` parameter in ``multiplexHGAP.sh`` to wait N minutes between submitting jobs.

 ### Splitting and Importing each barcode
-The script ``splitBarcodeUpload.py`` can be used independently to upload barcoded subsets to you SMRT-Link server for further analysis in any downstream SMRT-Link protocol.
+The script ``splitBarcodeUpload.py`` can be used independently to upload barcoded subsets to you SMRT-Link server for further analysis in any downstream SMRT-Link application.
 See ``python splitBarcodeUpload.py --help`` for more information.

 Note that this script does *not* physically demultiplex the original subreads.bam.
 Each imported subset is an xml file pointing to the original barcoded subreadset with an associated set of filters for barcode value and quality.

 See [documentation](http://pacbiofileformats.readthedocs.io/en/3.0/DataSet.html) for more information on the dataset model.

 ### Multiple Job Sumbission
 The script ``multiplexSubmit.py`` can also be used independently to submit multiple SMRT-Link jobs given a presets.json template and a csv file of input subreadsets IDs from your server.
-Just change the template in the script to use this with other SMRT-Link protocols.
+Just change the template in the script to use this with other SMRT-Link applications.
 The script will pick up the available options from the json file.

     PRESETS_TEMPLATE='/path/to/presets_template.json'